 Her novel Cry My Safari addresses issues of race, class and identity set in New York and Nairobi, Kenya, while her published play tackles autism and the idea that art can serve as a means of communication.
 She also loves to entertain, and has recently written a lighthearted comedy, Answer the Question, Iris, which has been performed all over the United States.
 Stefanie recently left the Big Apple in exchange for Nashville, where she continues to teach, act and write.
 Currently, she has been a guest at Anime and Comic Cons all over the US and Europe talking about the legality of publishing fan fiction based on international copyright laws as well as the general ins and outs of how to get published.

-Her “Publishing Fan Fiction” panel at MinCon is scheduled at 10:00AM-11:00AM by the fireplace.
+Her “Publishing Fan Fiction” panel at MinCon is scheduled at 10:00AM-10:30AM by the fireplace.

 Brittany Lauda – a New York-based voice actress (Cammot, Holy Knight, Mirim, Queen’s Blade Rebellion, Fluttershy, Sweetie Belle, and Applebloom in the official My Little Pony app series on IOS).
-Her autographing session at MinCon is from 2:30PM-3:00PM, and her Voice Acting panel is from 3:00PM-4:00PM by the fireplace.
+Her autographing session at MinCon is from 2:30PM-3:00PM on the main level of the library, and her Voice Acting panel is from 3:00PM-4:00PM by the fireplace.

 Ryu Shu Taiko – presents traditional Japanese Taiko drumming and dance throughout the Long Island and NY metro area.
 The Samurai used the Taiko on the battlefield to control troop movement and to scare their enemies; and in their castles to sound the alarm of impending attacks.
 Gerard Senese, together with his wife, Hiroko, (who is from Shikoku, Japan) travel to Japan to research the art of Taiko and Folk Dance to expand their group’s repertoire.
 They will give a 30-minute Taiko drums performance and 15 minute workshop at 10:00AM-10:45AM.